SharanSathyanNair/zoho-revenue-forecasting/README.md

-# 📈 Zoho Revenue Forecasting using XGBoost
+# 📈 AI-Powered Revenue Forecasting using Zoho Books and XGBoost

 An AI-powered revenue forecasting system that predicts future weekly business revenue using historical accounting data from **Zoho Books**.